cnalty/cnalty.github.io/_pages/about.md

 Robotic Perception
 =====
-I'm a first year PhD student working on vision based robotic control at Oregon State University.
+I'm a PhD student working on vision based robotic control at Oregon State University.
 I am part of the [Dynamic Robotics and Artificial Intelligence Laboratory](https://mime.engineering.oregonstate.edu/research/drl/index.html) where I use deep learning based methods to give bipedal robots, such as [Digit](https://agilityrobotics.com/robots), the capability to perceive and interact with the world.
 My research goals involve extending visual